springfall2008/batpred/README.md

   - predbat.best10_import_energy- Predicted import energy for PV 10%

 - Energy rate data:
+  - Low import rate entities
-  - predbat.low_rate_cost - The lowest rate cost in P
+    - predbat.low_rate_cost - The lowest import rate cost in P
-  - predbat.low_rate_start - Start time of the next low rate
+    - predbat.low_rate_start - Start time of the next low import rate
-  - predbat.low_rate_end - End time of the next low rate
+    - predbat.low_rate_end - End time of the next low import rate
-  - predbat.low_rate_cost_2, predbat.low_rate_start_2, predbat.low_rate_end_2 - The following low rate slow
+    - predbat.low_rate_cost_2, predbat.low_rate_start_2, predbat.low_rate_end_2 - The following low import rate slot
     - binary_sensor.predbat_low_rate_slot - A sensor that indicates which there is a low energy rate slot active
+  - High export rate entities
     - predbat.high_export_rate_cost - The highest rate cost in P
     - predbat.high_export_rate_start - Start time of the next high export rate
     - predbat.high_export_rate_end - End time of the next high export rate
-  - predbat.high_export_rate_cost_2, predbat.high_export_rate_start_2, predbat.high_export_rate_end_2 - The following high export rate slow
+    - predbat.high_export_rate_cost_2, predbat.high_export_rate_start_2, predbat.high_export_rate_end_2 - The following high export rate slot
     - binary_sensor.predbat_high_export_rate_slot - A sensor that indicates which there is a high export rate slot active
+  - Other rate entities
     - predbat.rates - The current energy rates in P (also can be charted)
     - predbat.rates_export - The current energy export rates in P (also be be charted)
     - predbat.cost_today - The total cost of energy so far today (since midnight)
     - predbat.car_soc - The expected charge level of your car at the end of the simulation.
 Can also be charted.
     - predbat.car_soc_best - The expected charge level of your car at the end of the simulation using the proposed SOC%/Window.
 Can also be charted.

 - Car data:
   - binary_sensor.predbat_car_charging_slot - A binary sensor suggesting when to charge your car (if the car planning is enabled)